D-Kachroo/FCC-budget-app-project/README.md

-# FCC Budget App Project – By: David Kachroo
+# Budget App Project - By: David Kachroo

 This public repository contains my solution for the **"Build a Budget App"** project from the **freeCodeCamp Scientific Computing with Python** certification.